 Jake is a comedian and theatre maker, developing a stand-up comedy project which will work with young males that have experienced the care and justice system.

-Kat is a theatre maker and poet interested in forming a creative collective of artists who have been through the process of recovering from addiction.
-Kat aims to run a number of creative workshops, where artists will come and share their different artistic practice with each other, and work towards a final showcase.
+Kaoru is a theatre maker and poet interested in forming a creative collective of artists who have been through the process of recovering from addiction.
+Kaoru aims to run a number of creative workshops, where artists will come and share their different artistic practice with each other, and work towards a final showcase.

 Neelam aims to give care leavers an artistic platform to have their voices heard, on issues that matter to them.
 Through a process of creative workshops, participants will gain a variety of artistic skills such as digital media, creative writing and painting.
 The project will build up to a final exhibition where the work and views will be given a public platform.